irworkshop/accountability_datacleaning/R_campfin/ak/expends/docs/ak_expends_diary.md

   fs # search storage
 )
 ```

-    #> Warning: The `printer` argument is deprecated as of rlang 0.3.0.
-    #> This warning is displayed once per session.

 This document should be run as part of the `R_campfin` project, which
 lives as a sub-directory of the more general, language-agnostic